 Girl on the train

-This definitely sprung from my spending many an hour waiting for trains out of Stratford station in the east end of London between 1982 and 1984.
-I first lived in Maryland Point (in Albert Square!) with former Highgate flatmate Chris, before we moved to Wolseley Road in Forest Gate and shared a house with Nigel from Chelmsford.
-It’s the oldest song here and the lyric has changed somewhat since.
+How could I have a project centred on Waterloo and not feature a train song?
+This definitely sprung from my spending many an hour waiting for trains out of various stations in the London, including Waterloo, between 1982 and 1984.
+At the time, I lived in Maryland Point (in an Albert Square!) with former Highgate flatmate Chris, and later in Wolseley Road, Forest Gate, and shared a house with another mate of mine, Nigel from Chelmsford.
+It’s the oldest lyric on the album and the wording has changed somewhat since.
 The girl in the title was initially listening to a Walkman, then a CD and in the end I changed this, a little reluctantly, to a phone.